 It sounds interesting, to say the least.
 Solar cookers use a reflective solar box or a parabolic disc.
 This technology is more advantageous in developing nations as it takes away the burden of scavenging forests in search of firewood for cooking, reduces the burden of cooking for women and minimizes respiratory diseases associated with the emission of smoke from firewood.
 Solar dryers have also been invented to preserve vegetables and fruits in gardens.

 Statistically, more than 90% of Israeli homes are installed with solar water heaters.
 In Canada alone, over 600, 000 m2 of solar water collectors have been set up.
 This underlines the importance of solar energy as a heating mechanism for your home.
 The sun’s heat can be harnessed using flat plate or evacuated tubes.
 Just by committing less than $10, 000, this technology can provide 50 to 80% of your hot water needs.

-Solar powered cars are gradually making inroads into the market.
+Solar-powered cars are gradually making inroads into the market.
 This represents the best possibilities for saving your out-of-pocket fuel costs.
-A typical example of solar power car is the Nissan Leaf EV.
+A typical example of a solar power car is the Nissan Leaf EV.

 4. To Produce Electricity

 Experts project that by 2050; almost every roof in homes will be covered by solar panels.
 If you reflect back 30 years ago, the cost of photovoltaics (PV) stood at $100 per watt.
 Today, an installed PV system costs $3.8 per watt.

 This shows that the 2050 dream will become a reality.
 Solar electricity has also provided an excellent backup to conventional electricity, which is prone to frequent interruptions.

 Some people live in areas where water sources are unsafe.
 The sun can play a critical role here by filtering muddy water.
 Also, filling up plastic pop bottles and placing them out in the sun for about six hours disinfect the water.